-Public transport, in particular, is a continuous source of budgetary pressure.
-Although public transport subsidies decreased over 2013-16, they started to rise following the adjustments in the way the sector is financed.
-As of 2017, the level of subsidies was based on a new long-term contract that required full compensation for public transport service obligations as well as a fair level of profit (including depreciation), as required by the EU regulations.
+Although public transport subsidies decreased over 2013-16, they started to rise following the adjustments in the way the sector is financed and amounted to HRK580 million in 2018.
+Since 2017, the level of subsidies is based on a new long-term contract, which requires full compensation for public transportation service obligations as well as a fair level of profit (including depreciation), as required by the EU regulations.

-The indirect debt exposure arising from the city's owned Zagrebacki Holding and transport company Zagrebacki Elektricni Tramvaj (ZET) remains relatively high, with net direct and indirect debt accounting for 89% of operating revenue as of year-end 2018 (down from 104% in 2017).
-However, the renewed fiscal discipline and increased control over the Zagrebacki Holding speak in favor of Zagreb's ability to contain financial risks off-balance sheet and limit borrowing requirements.
+The indirect debt exposure arising from Zagrebacki Holding and ZET remains relatively high, with net direct and indirect debt accounting for 89% of operating revenue as of year-end 2018 (down from 104% in 2017).
+However, the renewed fiscal discipline and tighter control over the Zagrebacki Holding and ZET are in favour of Zagreb's ability to contain financial risks off-balance sheet and limit borrowing requirements.
 The latest projections suggest that net direct and indirect debt will continue to gradually fall to 82% of operating revenue in 2019.

-Improving but still-low liquidity
+Improving, but still-low, liquidity

 Despite an overall good financial performance, the City of Zagreb has historically held a limited level of cash reserves.
-The city's liquidity position improved in 2018 reaching HRK149 million on average throughout the year compared with HRK92 million in 2017.
+The city's liquidity improved in 2018 reaching HRK149 million on average throughout the year, compared with HRK92 million in 2017.

-Nevertheless, Zagreb's regular and predictable inflows and outflows throughout the year and its cash-generating capacity provide sufficient cash to cover the city's debt service requirements of about HRK285 million falling due in 2019.
+Nevertheless, Zagreb's regular and predictable inflow and outflow throughout the year and its cash-generating capacity provide sufficient cash to cover the city's debt service requirements of about HRK285 million falling due in 2019.